Bomberman1359/Haven/README.md

 that goes down forever, and every shadow down there would like that lantern to go out.

-Every sprite and every sound in this repo comes out of two Python scripts in `tools/`.
-No downloaded art, no sample packs, and yes, the music too.

 **[Play it in your browser on itch.io](https://bomberman1359.itch.io/haven).**
 No install, no account.